Welcome to the World of Fraction Finding

 The first & only real-time molecule monitoring system for botanical processing.

 Different molecules respond to fluorescent light different.
-The way that an extract responds tells you what it is.
+The way that a given extract or distillate responds indicates what molecules are present.

 Basics of the Fraction Finder